sketchplugins/plugin-directory/README.md

 - [Perfect Type](https://github.com/rtrikha/perfect-type-plugin), by Raunak Trikha:
 - [wireframr](https://github.com/chewbecky/wireframr), by chewbecca: Sketch Plugin to change your high-fidelity screendesign to simple wireframes.
 - [Icons → Code](https://github.com/Sugarcode-Team/icons-to-code-sketch-plugin-live), by Sugarcode: Export Icons as vector-perfect code components for Android, React, ReactNative, Angular, Vue, TTF, EPS, PDF, Custom components and more.
+- [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
 - [Colors → Code](https://github.com/Sugarcode-Team/colors-to-code-sketch-plugin-live), by Sugarcode: Export Colors as organized Stylesheets for Android, CSS, Less, SCSS, Sass, React, ReactNative, Stylus, PostCSS and CSS Crush.
 - [Library Inventory](https://github.com/tijmenvangurp/library-inventory), by Gurp, Tijmen van: List all symbols that a selected document is using from an external library
-- [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
+- [Paste to Fill](https://github.com/tgfjt/sketch-paste-to-fill#readme), by tgfjt: Paste your image from clipboard, to fill layer.
 - [Detach Out of Sync Text Styles](https://github.com/tijmenvangurp/detach-out-of-sync-text-styles), by Tijmen van Gurp: Detach all out of sync text styles from a chosen sketch library.
+- [Genus](https://github.com/keplerlab/genus), by Kepler Lab: A sketch plugin for exporting prototype website (static html css) from your sketch designs
+- [Slint](https://github.com/nusability/slint), by Johannes Nanninga: A linter for Sketch files
 - [Color Copy Paste](https://github.com/sonnylazuardi/color-copy-paste), by Sonny Lazuardi Hermawan:
-- [copycat](https://github.com/azhsetiawan/sketch-copycat), by Ashar Setiawan: sketch plugin
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
+- [Sync with Library](https://github.com/oodesign/sync-with-library), by oodesign: Easily replace local symbols and layer & text styles with library ones.
 - [Export Flat Svgs](https://github.com/KevinGutowski/ExportFlatSVGs), by Kevin Gutowski: Flatten text within SVGs on export.
-- [Sync with Library](https://github.com/oodesign/sync-with-library), by oodesign: Easily replace local symbols and layer & text styles with library ones.
 - [Smart Design Export](https://github.com/7revor/smart-design-export), by 7revor: transform sketch to smart-design template
 - [Isometry](https://github.com/maxkonovalov/Isometry), by Max Konovalov: Create isometric projections from layers
-- [Inter Letter Spacing](https://github.com/giliamverheide/sketch-inter-letter-spacing), by Giliam Verheide: Sketch plugin that dynamically sets letter spacing of layers using the Inter font.
 - [Light/dark Switch](https://github.com/chaos-machine/switch-theme), by Tudor Teisanu: Switch artboards' theme
 - [Coding Toolkit](https://github.com/Coding/coding-sketch-toolkit), by tankxu: A series of commands for CODING designers.
 - [Sketch Foundation](https://github.com/13protons/sketch-foundation), by Alan Languirand: Toggle layer visibility for all matching layer names on any artboard to create foundational layers like notes and guides more manageable.
+- [Fill Updater](https://github.com/lizhengDesign/Sketch-FillUpdater), by Li Zheng: Fill shapes or symbols with content of selected artboards.
 - [Rename Text Layers by Style](https://github.com/okaybueno/rename-text-layers-by-style), by Alexander Gerund: Rename all text layers based on the name of the text style assigned.
 - [DarkModeSystem](https://github.com/BDiogo/DarkMode-System), by BDiogo: Apply a Dark Theme to your Project
 - [Sketch Ignore](https://github.com/theboi/sketch-ignore), by Ryan The: s
 - [IcanIcon](https://github.com/Sugarcode-Team/icanicon-live-sketch-plugin), by Sugarcode: icanicon.io allows you to keep your icon libraries in sync with your Design System.
 - [Sketch Webgl](https://github.com/endswithak/sketch-webgl), by endswithak:
+- [GxDesignOps](https://github.com/genexuslabs/sketchdesignops), by Gastón Milano: Sketch Plugin For GeneXus internal use
 - [Toggle Pixel Fitting](https://github.com/KevinGutowski/PixelFit), by KevinGutowski: A simple plugin to change your pixel fitting preference.
 - [Sketch Plugin Snap to 8pt Grid](https://github.com/mheesakkers/sketch-plugin-snap-to-8pt-grid), by Misha: A Sketch plugin which helps with snapping layer properties to the 8 point grid.
+- [Copy Optimized SVG Code](https://github.com/chenxsan/copy-optimized-svg-code), by chenxsan: Sketch plugin to copy optimized svg code
 - [Sketch Dark Mode](https://sketch-dark-mode.eduardogomez.io), by Eduardo Gómez: Generate a dark mode version of any document, the right way.
 - [Toggle Greyscale](https://github.com/KevinGutowski/ToggleGreyscale), by Kevin Gutowski: A Sketch plugin that adds a layer to your artboard so that you can preview your mocks in greyscale.
-- [Sketch Chat](https://github.com/mathieudutour/sketch-chat), by Mathieu Dutour: A Sketch plugin to chat in Sketch Cloud files
-- [Copy Optimized SVG Code](https://github.com/chenxsan/copy-optimized-svg-code), by chenxsan: Sketch plugin to copy optimized svg code
 - [DatesFromNow](https://github.com/LeipeLeon/Sketch_DatesFormNow), by Leon Berenschot: Simple data plugin to fill dates from now
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols or styles, replacing all instances and keeping overrides.
 - [Find Dirty Styles](https://github.com/KevinGutowski/FindDirtyStyles), by Kevin Gutowski: A Sketch plugin to easily find layers that are out of sync with their shared styles.
 - [Banking Data](https://github.com/nktx/banking-data-supplier), by Kent Yang: A DataSupplier plugin
 - [Potrace](https://github.com/perrysmotors/sketch-potrace), by Giles Perry: Convert bitmaps to vector graphics
 - [Sketch Times](https://github.com/xaddict/sketch-times), by Luuk Lamers: A DataSupplier plugin to get Times
-- [picasso](https://github.com/wuba/Picasso), by huangwencun: Picasso是58同城推出的一款sketch生成代码插件，可将sketch设计稿自动解析成还原精准，可用度高的前端代码
 - [css to Shadow Style](https://github.com/oliverpitsch/CSS-Shadow-to-Sketch-Style-Plugin), by Oliver Pitsch: CSS box-shadow to Layer Style Converter
 - [Dark Side](https://github.com/receptiryaki/darkside), by Recep Tiryaki: Design light and dark themes easily.
 Switch between themes.
 Export color assets for Xcode and Android Studio.
-- [Paste to Fill](https://github.com/tgfjt/sketch-paste-to-fill#readme), by tgfjt: Paste your image from clipboard, to fill layer.
+- [copycat](https://github.com/azhsetiawan/sketch-copycat), by Ashar Setiawan: sketch plugin
 - [Sketch Export Preferences](https://github.com/KevinGutowski/Sketch-Export-Preferences), by Kevin Gutowski: Import and Save Sketch Export Preferences
+- [Inter Letter Spacing](https://github.com/giliamverheide/sketch-inter-letter-spacing), by Giliam Verheide: Sketch plugin that dynamically sets letter spacing of layers using the Inter font.
+- [Paste Paddings](https://github.com/simonlidesign/pastePaddings), by simonlidesign: Allows you to copy the paddings of one element and apply them to another
+- [Helpify](https://github.com/Luckyfoxdesign/helpify), by Lucky Fox Design: Plugin with simple actions: Generate random numbers
 - [Sketch Color Manager](https://github.com/hecflores/sketch-color-manager), by hecflores: Sketch Plugin to manage all rogue colors in the sketch, along with other styling properties
 - [Export King Plugin](https://github.com/hecflores/export-king-plugin), by hecflores: A Sketch Plugin that provides exporting for any scenario
-- [Paste Paddings](https://github.com/simonlidesign/pastePaddings), by simonlidesign: Allows you to copy the paddings of one element and apply them to another
-- [Helpify](https://github.com/Luckyfoxdesign/helpify), by Lucky Fox Design: Plugin with simple actions: Generate random numbers
 - [Tinty](https://github.com/chewbecky/tinty), by chewbecca: Sketch Plugin that lets you create tints and shades of any color as shared styles and document colors.
-- [lippy](https://github.com/abynim/lippy), by Aby Nimbalkar: An interactive lorem ipsum generator plugin for Sketch
-- [Symbol Finder](https://github.com/afifkhaidir/symbol-finder), by afifkhaidir: Finder-like interface for browsing and inserting local symbols in Sketch
+- [Sketch Chat](https://github.com/mathieudutour/sketch-chat), by Mathieu Dutour: A Sketch plugin to chat in Sketch Cloud files
 - [Metaball](https://github.com/mheesakkers/sketch-plugin-metaball), by mheesakkers: A simple plugin to draw shapes based on inner and outer tangents between two circles.
 - [Sketch Flow](https://github.com/hite/Sketch-Flow), by hite: Make Icon Slicing simple for app developers!
 - [Design Tokens](https://github.com/design-meets-development/design-tokens-plugin), by Andreas Koutsoukos: A Sketch plugin that exports design Tokens to JSON format.
 You can export colors, typography, icons and utilis.
 A must-have tool for design system project.
+- [Sketch Snap](https://github.com/charliecm/sketch-snap), by Charlie Chao: A Sketch plugin that lets you snap layers below, above, left of or right of selected layer to one of its edges.
 - [Dad Jokes](https://github.com/domhabersack/sketch-dadjokes), by Dom Habersack: Replace your text with dad jokes.
-- [Sketch Snap](https://github.com/charliecm/sketch-snap), by Charlie Chao: A Sketch plugin that lets you snap layers below, above, left of or right of selected layer to one of its edges.
 - [Light Switch](https://github.com/TheBerriman/lightswitch-sketch), by Samuel Berriman: Toggle between Light or Dark symbols and text/layer styles.
 - [represent.](https://getrepresent.com), by Swipe Circus: Present your UX/UI Designs lightning fast on client's devices without leaving Sketch. 📲
 - [MarginSymbols](https://github.com/griffin-stewie/MarginSymbols), by griffin-stewie:
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
 - [FS_StockSummaryFiller](https://github.com/freeman990/FS_StockInfoFiller), by Freeman Sun: 一系列关于股票数据的自动填充/生成工具
 - [Sketch Pexels](https://github.com/pexels/pexels-sketchplugin), by Pexels: A Pexels plugin for Sketch
+- [Symbol Finder](https://github.com/afifkhaidir/symbol-finder), by afifkhaidir: Finder-like interface for browsing and inserting local symbols in Sketch
 - [Orbison](https://github.com/ilikescience/orbison), by ilikescience: A Sketch plugin for Bitly's product design system
 - [Sketch Styler](https://github.com/oodesign/sketch-styler), by oodesign: Assigns styles automatically to all of your unstyled layers.
 - [Awesome Ipsums](https://github.com/inVoltag/awesome-ipsums), by Aurélien Grimaud: Generate ipsums from an external Google spreadsheet.
 Make these datas collaborative!
 - [Sketch Retain Text Color](https://github.com/johnmcclumpha/sketch-retain-text-color), by johnmcclumpha: Retain the original color of text layers when applying a Text Style.
 - [Symbol Master Renamer](https://github.com/miguelangelnarvaezgo/symbol-master-renamer), by Miguel Angel Narvaez: Simple plugin to rename and organizing the master symbols with '/'.
 - [Sketch Share](https://github.com/robflaherty/sketch-share), by Rob Flaherty: Sketch plugin that exports artboards and generates an HTML file linking to each one
-- [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
 - [projecthuddle](https://github.com/ajgagnon/projecthuddle-sketch-sync), by Andre Gagnon:
 - [Gretel](https://github.com/StyleShare/Gretel), by Suyeol Jeon: A Sketch plugin that flattens files after exporting.
-- [Sketch Iconscope](https://github.com/ziven27/sketch-iconscope), by ziven27: Wrap the Icon with a square(4n) scope.
 - [Truncat](https://github.com/KevinGutowski/Truncat), by Kevin Gutowski: A Sketch plugin to truncate text.
-- [Check Contrast](https://github.com/lifeofmle/check-contrast), by Michael Le: Allows you to select layers in Sketch and get realtime feedback about the contrast ratio
 - [Organize Layers](https://github.com/eunicejson/organizeLayers), by Eunice J. Son: A plugin that allows short key commands to move layers up, down and reverse positions ↕️
 - [Sketch Copy Text Only](https://github.com/explorador/sketch-copy-text-only), by Cristian: Sketch plugin to copy only the text from selected artboard(s) or layer(s)
-- [Symbol Insert](https://github.com/lifeofmle/symbol-insert), by Michael Le: Simple plugin to insert Sketch symbols
 - [Context](https://github.com/afnizarnur/context-sketch-plugin), by Afnizar Nur Ghifari: Count character, words, and paragraphs from a text layer easily inside Sketch!
+- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
 - [ImageCodeExporter](https://github.com/funfungo/ImageCodeExporter), by funfungo: A Plugin that export your sketch layer for code usage
 - [Sketch Ipsum](https://github.com/sketch-hq/sketch-ipsum), by Sketch: A DataSupplier plugin that fills your text layers with random Lorem Ipsum
-- [Sketch QR Code](https://github.com/lerte/sketch-qr-code), by Lerte Smith: A Plugin for generate SVG QR Code in Sketch app.
+- [Abstract Notebooks](https://github.com/goabstract/sketch-notebooks-plugin), by Abstract: Seamlessly share designs to your Abstract Notebooks
 - [Mupixa](https://github.com/mupixa/sketch-plugin-mupixa), by www.mupixa.com: Mupixa allows you to leverage the full potential of your prototypes by conducting usability research fast and effortlessly.
 - [SymbolNameSync](https://github.com/griffin-stewie/symbolnamesync), by griffin-stewie: This plugin gives you syncing names between Symbol masters and its instances.
-- [Sketch Easing Gradients](https://github.com/larsenwork/sketch-easing-gradient), by larsenwork: Supercharge your gradients in Sketch with no-linear color mix and custom color spaces
 - [Design Token Exporter](https://github.com/here-erhe/Design-Token-Exporter), by Herkko Huttunen: Simple Design Token Exporter
+- [Import SVG as Artboards](https://github.com/mathieudutour/import-svg-as-artboard), by mathieudutour: Import SVG files as Artboards.
+- [Prototypes Invision ↔︎ Sketch](https://github.com/mathieudutour/prototypes-invision-sketch), by mathieudutour: Translate your prototyping links back and forth between Sketch and Invision
 - [Remove.bg](https://github.com/mathieudutour/sketch-remove-bg), by Mathieu Dutour: Remove image background in a single click
-- [Prototypes Invision ↔︎ Sketch](https://github.com/mathieudutour/prototypes-invision-sketch), by mathieudutour: Translate your prototyping links back and forth between Sketch and Invision
-- [Import SVG as Artboards](https://github.com/mathieudutour/import-svg-as-artboard), by mathieudutour: Import SVG files as Artboards.
-- [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin), by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
-- [Sketch DevTools](https://github.com/skpm/sketch-dev-tools), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, and more
-- [Rough](https://github.com/mathieudutour/rough-sketch), by mathieudutour: Transform your shapes in a sketchy, scribbly, hand-drawn-like, style.
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!
-- [Live Planet Sketch Datasupplier](https://github.com/Craigtut/liveplanet-sketch-datasupplier), by Craig Tuttle: Supply's real data from Live Planet's API to Sketch for testing designs
+- [Units](https://github.com/dploeger/sketch-plugin-units), by Dennis Ploeger: A Sketch plugin for working with print units (inch, cm, mm) in Sketch's pixel world.
 - [Mugsy](https://github.com/jan-patrick/sketch_mugsy), by jan-patrick:
+- [BRData](https://github.com/jonathasbsouza/brdata), by Jônathas Souza: Gerador de dados contextualizados com a realidade brasileira.
 - [SVG Bem](https://github.com/mLihs/svg-bem), by mLihs: A Plugin for SVG export to convert IDs to Classes, create BEM Styled Naming Based on Layers.
 Uses SVGO to compresse and Clean up SVGs, right when you export them.
 Based on the SVGO Compressor Plugin
-- [BRData](https://github.com/jonathasbsouza/brdata), by Jônathas Souza: Gerador de dados contextualizados com a realidade brasileira.
 - [Disconnector](https://github.com/njcrowther/Disconnector), by Nathan Crowther: Quickly disconnect all symbols from a selection
 - [Datazier Lens](https://github.com/enriquezgomez/datazier-lens), by Victor Enriquez: Inspect and sort your local font book
 - [QuickTextOverride](https://github.com/dbilyk/QuickTextOverride), by Dmitri Bilyk: Use a key command to target the first text override of a symbol.
 - [Symbol Overlay Toggle](https://github.com/uxcourt/overlaytoggler), by uxcourt: A Sketch plug-in to seek specific style names in library-sourced symbols and toggle the styles.
-- [PersianSupplier](https://github.com/hiradary/persiansupplier), by Hirad Arshadi: Sketch Plugin for supplying dynamic persian data.
-- [Symbol Override Padding](https://github.com/franklymrshankly/Symbol-Override-Padding), by Jonathan Tran: Add bottom padding to a symbol override
 - [Colormate](https://github.com/themainingredient/colormate), by The Main Ingredient: Colormate is a kickass sketch plugin that will help you figure out how in the hell you ended up with 457 different greys, instead of the 1 grey Mandy gave you in the handover.
 Oops :flushed:
 - [Sequence Artboard Names](https://github.com/tbrasington/Sequence-Sketch-Artboards), by Thomas Brasington: Simple sequencing of all artboards within a Sketch Document
 - [🕵🏻‍ Find and Replace Text](https://github.com/chriswetterman/sketch-find-and-replace-text), by Chris Wetterman: Find and replace text throughout your Sketch document
+- [foodreau](https://github.com/maxdavid/sketch-foodreau), by Max David: Data supplier plugin for populating designs with real food recipes.
 - [Install Library Bundle](https://github.com/bomberstudios/install-library-bundle), by Ale Muñoz: Installs a bunch of shared Sketch Libraries at once, because life is too short for clicking links.
-- [foodreau](https://github.com/maxdavid/sketch-foodreau), by Max David: Data supplier plugin for populating designs with real food recipes.
 - [Artboard History](https://github.com/jan-patrick/sketch_artboard-history), by Jan Schneider: A Sketch plugin to switch faster between your latest artboards.
 - [Sketch Material](https://github.com/websiddu/sketch-material), by Siddhartha Gudipati: Sketch material is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…
 - [Case Converter](https://github.com/ozgurgunes/Sketch-Case-Converter), by Özgür Güneş: Convert text layers, symbols or all instances of a symbol.
 - [Flat Export](https://github.com/TheSonOfThomp/sketch-flat-export), by Adam Thompson: Use this plugin to batch export layers to a single folder.
 - [Add Colors to Palette](https://github.com/johnmcclumpha/sketch-add-colors-to-palette), by johnmcclumpha: Quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.
 - [areanow](https://github.com/norman-woz/areanow), by norman-woz: Get the total area of selected rectangle layers.
-- [Units](https://github.com/dploeger/sketch-plugin-units), by Dennis Ploeger: A Sketch plugin for working with print units (inch, cm, mm) in Sketch's pixel world.
-- [Chemfill](https://github.com/ahadik/chemfill), by Alexander Hadik: A Chemical Structure data supplier plugin.
 - [labelizer](https://github.com/nOograss/labelizer), by Maxime Peeters: Extract, replace and download labels from Sketch file.
 - [Library Replacer](https://github.com/sketch-hq/library-replacer-sketchplugin), by Sketch: Quickly replace instances of shared Symbols and Styles.
 - [Mise En Place](https://github.com/madwaro/MiseEnPlace), by Carlos Madrigal: Mise En Place is a Sketch plug-in that helps you prep before you start cooking your designs.